Updated from its original posting on 2012-11-02

 In order to address it, one has to acknowledge that there is indeed a problem and that will make a trader realize that this mindset is flawed.
 With time and conscious effort, he will eventually realize that his trading positions don’t measure his worth as a trader.

-You also need to find out your tolerance for risk.
-There are two opposite sides in the trading spectrum with one extreme being risk-seeking and the other being risk averse.
+Another thing to keep in mind is your tolerance for risk.
+There are two opposite sides in the trading spectrum, with one extreme being risk-seeking and the other being risk averse.
 Do you know where you stand?

 Although most traders risk a fixed percentage of their account on a trade, there’s no one-size-fits-all method to go about it.